Dumbbell Indemnity: Reception

 In its original broadcast, "Dumbbell Indemnity" finished 25th in ratings for the week of February 23 - March 1, 1998, with a Nielsen rating of 10.5, equivalent to approximately 10.3 million viewing households.
 It was the third highest-rated show on the Fox network that week, following The X-Files and King of the Hill.

 The authors of the book I Can't Believe It's a Bigger and Better Updated Unofficial Simpsons Guide, Warren Martyn and Adrian Wood, enjoyed the episode, commenting: "A case perhaps of life reflecting art as guest star Helen Hunt is now married to Hank Azaria, who is, of course, Moe, which is rather nice as you can't help but feel sad that, by the end of this rather clever and charming episode, Moe has been unlucky in love once more."

 In a 2006 article in USA Today, "Dumbbell Indemnity" was highlighted among the six best episodes of The Simpsons season 9, along with "Trash of the Titans", "The Last Temptation of Krust", "The Cartridge Family", "The Joy of Sect", and "Das Bus".

 IGN ranked Hail to the Chimp, the film Homer goes to see in the episode, as the seventh best fictional film within another work.

 Show runner Mike Scully greatly enjoyed the scene where Homer attempts to escape Moe's car when it is going down the cliff, and has said that it is one of his favorite scenes from the show.

+Emily L. Stephens praises the episode's noir look: "Like its namesake, 'Dumbbell Indemnity' is hinges on insurance fraud and railroad tracks, and like its namesake, it’s full of artful shadows, starting with the scene where Moe outlines his plan to cash in on his rattletrap old car. ...
+The scene of Moe and Renee outside the tourist agency shows the subtle brilliance of The Simpsons at its best.
+The elaborate Hawaiian tourism display boasts alluring colors and swaying dancers, but from the back, it’s just cardboard and springs, just as Moe’s romancing of Renee is a bright, sunny front with a lot of subterfuge and scheming behind it.

+The tragedy of 'Dumbbell Indemnity' is that Renee is no femme fatale.
+She was never interested in his money.
+Throughout the episode, she cares about simpler things: Moe’s face full of character, his darling bowtie, a kiss under the full moon, his voice in her ear. ...
+It’s Moe’s own certainty that he’s repulsive, and his compulsive scheming to overcome it, that makes him repulsive."